isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution972.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-15000
+Direct Purchase

 ### Support Level
-Up to % for SMEs <br>
+Up to 80% for SMEs <br>
-Up to Additional criteria:
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR% for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Active
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 ### Contact Information
-N.A.
+Zetta Solution Pte Ltd<br>www.zetta-solution.com<br>Email: sales@zetta-solution.com<br>Tel: +65 6745 0866

-Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.